Beth Bogdon

 What Brings Me to This Work

-Through my own experience in therapy and spirituality, I discovered the power of deep attention, of turning toward what was already present rather than forcing change.
-This practice of slowing down, of allowing the body and unconscious to speak, has shaped not only my own healing but also the way I work with clients.
+Through my own experience in therapy and spirituality, I discovered the power of deep attention — of turning toward what was already present rather than forcing change.
+Slowing down, allowing the body and the unconscious to speak, shaped not only my own healing but the way I work with others.

-I’m continually moved by the courage and wisdom I witness in those I work with.
-Whether exploring dreams, bodily sensations, or patterns in daily life, I’ve found that transformation happens through a growing connection with our inner experience.
-My work is about helping others build that relationship—with curiosity, patience, and a trust in the unfolding process.
+I'm continually moved by the courage and wisdom I witness in those I work with.
+Whether exploring dreams, bodily sensations, or patterns in daily life, transformation seems to arrive through a growing connection with inner experience — not through effort, but through attention.